banner image

 Autism Spectrum Disorder

-Autism Spectrum Disorder (ASD) is a neurodevlopmental disorder characterized by challenges in social communication, social interaction and the presence of restricted or repetitive behaviors and interests.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterized by challenges in social communication, social interaction and the presence of restricted or repetitive behaviors and interests.

-The symptoms and severity of ASD can vary widely among individuals leading the the term "spectrum."
+The symptoms and severity of ASD can vary widely among individuals leading the term "spectrum."

 Children may show signs of autism as young as 12 months to 18 months of age or earlier.
 It is also not uncommon for adolescents or young adults to seek a diagnosis if they notice symptoms within themselves.